Hans Beck: Launch

 In 1974, the company launched Playmobil at the Nuremberg Toy Fair.
 Some toy wholesalers initially did not like the new toy line.
 Beck commented, "People didn't realize how much you could do with them".
 However, a Dutch firm subsequently agreed to buy a whole year's production.
 Playmobil began to be sold worldwide in 1975.

 The first Playmobil sets were of Native Americans, construction workers and knights.
 Since then, the range has expanded to include fairies, firefighters, prisoners and airport security staff, amongst others.
 When developing the product line, Beck always maintained the motto of, "No horror, no superficial violence, no short-lived trends".
 He once stated that a jumbo jet, alien figures, and dinosaurs should never be introduced as Playmobil sets, but all three have since been released as Playmobil products.

 Retirement and death

 Beck spent 40 years working for Brandstätter before retiring in 1998.
 He had been the head of research and development at the company for 24 years.
+During his retirement he was in a legal battle with Brandstätter until his death, having felt that he had not gained enough recognition for his work.

 He died in Markdorf am Bodensee at the age of 79 on 30 January 2009 after a serious illness.
 Geobra Brandstaetter GmbH & Co. released a statement upon his death, stating, "(Beck) rendered outstanding services to the company in a special way," and noted that he worked, "with enormous craftsmanship talent and great qualification.
 Hans Beck and Playmobil wrote an important chapter in toy history and made millions of children happy."